40 Leadenhall Street: Planning

 Planning permission was granted by the City of London Corporation on 29 May 2014, following a resolution to grant permission by the Planning and Transportation Committee on 25 February 2014, subject to certain planning obligations being met.

+Construction

-Following Brexit, the developer announced that construction will only go ahead when a sufficient amount of office space has been pre-let.
+Following Brexit, the developer announced that construction would only go ahead when a sufficient amount of office space had been pre-let.

-In October 2019 it was announced M&G and Prudential have bought the site and will fund its construction for £875m with a final development value of £1.4bn.
-Build started in 2020 after Keltbray completed clearing the Leadenhall Triangle site.
-This is despite no pre-let.
+In October 2019, it was announced that M&G and Prudential had bought the site and would fund its construction for £875 m, with a final development value of £1.4 bn.
+The build started in 2020 after Keltbray completed clearing the Leadenhall Triangle site.
+This was undertaken despite there being no pre-let.
+The building was completed in 2024.

 Design

-The building varies in height by being laid in a series of vertical slices ranging from 7 to 34 stories at the Leadenhall Street end.
+The building varies in height by being laid in a series of vertical slices ranging from 7 to 34 storeys at the Leadenhall Street end.

+Tenants (floor/s)

+Acrisure RE (8-9), Ark Syndicate Management (11), Chubb (mezzanine,3-4,7), Huckletree (1-2), Kirkland & Ellis (15-34), McGill (13-14), NKSJ/Sompo Japan (4-6,12), Shawbrook Bank (10).